We aim to ensure health services are available for you when you become ill, but we also want to help you to help yourself.

 Self care is about looking after your own health and making the right choices about where to go for help and advice when you need it.
 Many common illnesses and injuries can be treated at home - talk to your pharmacist about remedies.

-If you’re feeling unwell or have a minor injury you can get expert help online at NHS Choices.
+If you’re feeling unwell or have a minor injury you can get expert help online on the NHS website.
 This is the UK's biggest health website offering a wealth of health information and services to put you in control of your healthcare www.nhs.uk.

-Try the NHS Choices Health A-Z or Symptom Checker
+Try the NHS Health A-Z or Symptom Checker

 You can phone NHS 111 if you don't know who to call for medical help, if you don't have a GP to call, or if you need medical advice or reassurance about what to do next.
 In a serious or life threatening situation call 999.